You Make Me Feel Like Dancing

-"You Make Me Feel Like Dancing" is a song credited to British-Australian singer Leo Sayer, taken from his 1976 album Endless Flight.
+"You Make Me Feel Like Dancing" is a song by the English singer Leo Sayer, taken from his 1976 album Endless Flight.
+It reached number one on the US Billboard Hot 100 chart, making it his first top single in the United States, and reached number two on the UK singles chart.
+Billboard ranked it the number 13 song of 1977.

-Ray Parker Jr. claims that the song was stolen from him, after he played it in a studio for an executive who promised he would get credit.
-Parker received no royalties and no credit for that song.
-"It's not Leo's fault," he told Variety.
+Credited songwriters Sayer and Vini Poncia won a Grammy Award for the song in 1978 for Best R&B Song.
+Ray Parker Jr, who was a session musician at the time, has stated that he was the original songwriter and that when he gave the tune as a demo, his accreditation as such was missed.
+"It's not Leo's fault," Parker told Variety.
 "He tried to cut six or seven more of my songs just because he felt so bad."

-"You Make Me Feel Like Dancing" reached No. 1 on the U.S. Billboard Hot 100 chart, making it his first top single in the United States, and reached No. 2 on the UK Singles Chart.
-Billboard ranked it as the No. 13 song of 1977.
-Credited songwriters Sayer and Vini Poncia won a Grammy Award for the song in 1978 in Best R&B Song.
-Parker has stated that he was the original songwriter and that when he gave the tune as a demo his accreditation as such was missed.
 Like other Sayer songs from that time, it features extensive use of the singer's falsetto voice, a very popular vocal register in disco-era songs.
 Sayer performed the song in the thirteenth episode of the second season of "Saturday Night Live" and the second episode of season 3 of The Muppet Show.